danuker/yield-or-die/README.md

 To deploy on Android, you need `adb` and other tools in the Android SDK.

 When opening a new console, before doing any Buildozer commands, you need AdoptOpenJDK in the path:

     export PATH=$PWD/jdk8u242-b08/bin:$PATH

-After changing buildozer.spec, you might need to run:
+After changing `buildozer.spec`, you might need to run:

     buildozer appclean

-To deploy and run on a device:
+Finally, to deploy and run on a device:

     adb devices     # check that device is visible buildozer android debug deploy run